-Mario’s farm El Meridiano is incredibly beautiful, full of natural water sources, waterfalls, and a beautiful landscape view of valleys of Pichincha.
+Mario’s farm El Meridiano is incredibly beautiful.
+Full of natural water sources, waterfalls, and a beautiful landscape with a view over the valleys of Pichincha.

-Mario was an agronomist for 17 years, working with large-scale rose farms throughout Ecuador, and bought El Meridiano as a passion-project.
-Applying his knowledge to the business of growing coffee, Mario has been on the cutting edge from the moment he hit the ground – and as a result his coffee is impeccably grown, clean and well processed.
-Safe to say, he is a farmer who we are extremely proud to have been working with for the past three years.
+Mario was an agronomist for 17 years, working with large-scale rose farms throughout Ecuador.
+He bought El Meridiano as a passion project, transferring his knowledge and skills to the business of growing coffee.
+As a result, Mario has been on the cutting edge from the moment he hit the ground – thanks to this, his coffee is impeccably grown and well processed.
+It’s safe to say he is a farmer with whom we are extremely proud to have been working with for the past four years.

 The variety grown at El Meridiano has an interesting origin in and of itself – originally developed for higher yields and disease resistance in a commercial plantation run by Nestle, the seeds were smuggled out by the workers on the plantation to grow in their own farms.
 Initially misidentified as Typica due to the physical characteristics of the plant, genetic testing conducted on a sample sent to World Coffee Research identified the Geisha/Bourbon heritage.
 Geisha is world famous for its bright, complex acidity and incredible complex floral aromatics, and Bourbon for its buttery body and deep sweetness.